skr571999/notes/docs/django/django_saving_data_to_db.md

+---
-# Saving Data to DB in Django
+title: Saving Data to DB using Django
+---

 - To save data to the Database django used the concept of ORM (Object Relational Mapping)
 - ORM - is a technique used to manipulate data of a database using the concept of OOPs.